Suicide, Epidemic of the 21st Century

-I was brokenhearted watching the television, with tears streaming down my face, as Mallory’s parents courageously discussed the life and tragic death of their precious daughter.
+I was brokenheartedly watching the television, with tears streaming down my face, as Mallory’s parents courageously discussed the life and tragic death of their precious daughter.

 In the fall of 2016, a group of girls began to prey on Mallory.
 Their taunting began with dirty looks and cruel texts calling her a loser, telling her she had no friends, and asking her to kill herself.
-This group then escalated to posts on Snapchat and Instagram.
+This group then escalated to posts on Snapchat and Instagram as well.

 I teach about the effects of stress on the mind and body.
-Not surprising because of the tremendous stress caused by the constant bullying, Mallory’s grades began to fall and she began having physical problems such as stomach aches and other symptoms.
+As a result of the tremendous stress caused by the constant bullying, Mallory’s grades began to fall and she began having physical problems such as stomach aches and other symptoms.

 Mallory’s distraught parents made every attempt to talk to the parents of the bullies but their parents made excuses for their children and turned a blind eye to their reprehensible behavior.
 I believe the school has to garner some responsibility for their lack of intervention and not taking more disciplinary action.

 Mallory took her innocent, short life on June 14, 2017.
-Her death is a tragic loss and a wake-up call for all of us.
+And her death is a tragic loss and a wake-up call for all of us.